CerebriumAI/airbyte_dbt_github/README.md

 This package models Github data from [Airbyte's connector](https://airbyte.com/connectors/github).

+Let us know which connectors you would like to see next [here](https://19au6qz3a6s.typeform.com/to/c284SPEN)

 ## Models

 This package contains staging models, with the following naming conventions across all packages: